connervieira/Predator/DOCUMENTATION.md

 1. Open the Predator configuration
     - Open the `main.py` file in the Predator folder using your text editor of choice.
     - Navigate to the top of the document, and locate the 'CONFIGURATION START' section.
-2. Set the location of the `crop_image` script
-    - The `crop_image` script is the script used by Predator to crop down individual frames of video.
-    - The script is located in the Predator folder, along side the `main.py` file.
-    - Simply set the `crop_script_path` to an absolute path pointing to the script.
-    - For example: `crop_script_path = "/home/user/Downloads/Predator/crop_image"`
-3. Configure the margin that will be cropped out of the frames.
-    - Since the majority of camera setups (especially dashcams) will see far more than just license plates, it's important to crop images down to increase the likelihood of detecting license plates.
-    - Determine how much Predator will crop out of each image by modifying the appropriate variables.
-    - For example, setting `top_margin = "500"` will cause Predator to crop out the top 500 pixels of each frame.
-    - To configure the cropping settings for real-time mode, follow the same guidelines, only make your changes to the `real_time_x_margin` values.
-4. Configure whether invalid plates will display in real-time mode.
-    - While in real-time mode, similar to pre-recorded mode, Predator will make several guesses at each plate it detects.
-It then runs validation on these plates based on a plate formatting example provided by the user.
-    - In some situations, it might be useful to view the plates deemed invalid by Predator for sake of debugging.
-    - When `print_invalid_plates` is set to True, these invalidated plates will display in red, but will not be saved to the log.
-5. Configure how many guesses Predator will make per frame in real-time mode.
-    - By default, Predator makes 10 guesses per license plate in real-time mode.
-However, if none of the guesses are correct, all of the results might be rejected for not fitting the plate formatting example provided by the user.
-In this case, it might make sense to increase the number of guesses made by Predator.
-Keep in mind that increasing this value may decrease accuracy.
-    - To change this setting, set `realtime_guesses` to a number in the form of a string.
-6. Configure the real-time camera resolution.
+2. Configure the real-time camera resolution.
     - The `camera_resolution` setting determines the resolution that Predator will use in real-time mode.
     - This setting should usually be set to the maximum resolution supported by the camera, but there might be situations in which it makes sense to reduce this to save storage.
-7. Configure other optional values.
+3. Configure other optional values.
-    - All configuration values are extensively describes in the comments beside them.
+    - All configuration values are explained extensively in the CONFIGURING.md document.
-    - Make changes to any of the configuration values to better fit your usage situation.
+    - Make changes to any of the configuration values to better fit your usage context.

 ## Usage